As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 Solution: First check if your water wand is operating properly, water is flowing on activation.

 If it does, it means that your steam wand is stuck.

-The most likely reason is milk was not properly purged after use, milk solidified and choked the steam wand.
+The most likely reason is there’s milk retained in the steam wand, resulted from improper cleaning.
+Milk solidified and choked the steam wand.